 52 + 16 + 22.5 = 90.5 calories.

 NOTE: sometimes labels will be 5-10 calories above or below the total calories on the package.
 The reason for this is because companies tend to round up or down to an even number for sake of tracking.
 This is why you should only worry about tracking macros and not calories.

 When you buy food in containers, there are usually multiple servings unless it’s a single-serving can, bottle, or package.

 As you’ll see on this label, a serving size is a ½ cup (113g).

 In this container of cottage cheese above, there are 6 servings, but depending on your goals and needs, you might consume anywhere from 1 to 6 servings for a meal.

 This is all dependent on your needs, particular macronutrient goals and preferences.

 These are percentages of the daily recommended value based on a 2,000 calorie diet.
 If you look at the bottom of the label, you’ll see *Percent Daily Values are based on a 2,000 calorie diet.

 This is a very generic recommendation and for the most part, does not apply to those who are exercising often and/or on a fat loss diet.
 For example, on this label, you see that for each serving, there are 13 grams of protein.
-Right next to that, it reads “20%,” which means that 13 grams of protein equates to 20% of your daily recommended intake for protein.
+Right next to that, it reads “20%,” which means that 13 grams of protein equate to 20% of your daily recommended intake of protein.

 When you do the math, that’s a broad statement suggesting you only need 65 grams of protein for the day.
 Basically, this is the RDA (recommended daily allowance) put forth by governing bodies and is not in line with the protein requirements for exercising individuals.
 I’ve covered the topic of how much protein do we need and the RDA for protein before.